Q&A

 Would you also provide details on the involvement of the Yakult baseball team in the new baseball stadium project?

-Moreover, we plan to carry out the design process in a manner that involves engaging in substantive discussions with the Yakult baseball team going forward.
+Moreover, we plan to carry out the design process while continuing to engage in discussions with the Yakult baseball team.

 Also, will the field have natural grass or artificial turf?